yingx9/tp/docs/DeveloperGuide.md

     1. Prerequisites: At least one resource present.
     2. Test case: `delete /id 1`

-   Expected: Resoruce with ID 1 is removed
+   Expected: Resource with ID 1 is removed

     ```
     Looking for ID: 1...